SAP-samples/s4hana-mc-xml-file-splitter/README.md

    * 3.1 The name of the XML file that you want to split into smaller files.
    * 3.2 The number of XML files that you want to generate.
    * 3.3 Press Enter to start the process and monitor the task progress in console output.
 3. You can compile the program yourself if required.
 You can download the source code and compile it in your local pre-installed Python environment.
+You can read the help [doc](doc) to understand how to set up Python and lib environment.

 ## Known Issues
 None for the time being.